ethanhebert/Battleship/README.md

 Also included are .dxf files for the laser cut box and a .stl file for the speaker grills.

 The remaining files test individual code components or show project descriptions at various phases in the design process.
+They are not necessary to run the game.